 In the UK, we are following recommendations and guidance as set out by the UK Government.

-The London office remains closed until further notice with all staff working remotely.
+The London office remains mainly closed until further notice with all staff working remotely, working towards hybrid working.

 We use Royal Mail to send out post such as IRSE News and certificates.
 There may be delays in sending post to all countries.
 Please read Royal Mail's International Incident Bulletin for further information about sending mail from UK to your country.
 Thank you for your patience.

-In light of government guidelines in the UK, no face-to-face events are taking place.
+In light of changes to government guidelines in the UK, we are working towards face-to-face events in UK.
 We will keep members informed of such events on this site and through our monthly ebulletins.

 We encourage all international sections to comply with the advice from their respective governments and act accordingly.

-Event organisers should contact the head office team so that the events page can be kept up to date with the latest information.
+We ask all event organisers to contact email@example.com so that the IRSE events page and all IRSE members can be kept up to date with the latest information.

 A wealth of content is available on this website including licensing documentation, a range conference papers, Presidential Lectures, seminars and workshops.
 Some content requires membership login.